jtcarse/react-flask-mongo/README.md

-# re-ask
+# react-flask-mongo
-Boilerplate for a React + Flask app.
+Boilerplate for a Docker Compose React + Flask + mongo app.

 Run with `docker-compose up`.